mlip-cmu/s2023/lectures/22_security/security.md

 ![](stride.png)
 <!-- .element: class="stretch" -->

-A systematic approach to identifying threats (i.e., attacker actions)
+A systematic approach to identifying attacks
 * Construct an architectural diagram with components & connections
 * Indicate trust boundaries
-* For each untrusted component/connection, identify threats
+* For each untrusted connection, enumerate STRIDE threats
 * For each potential threat, devise a mitigation strategy

 <!-- references_ -->